 Master of Philosophy (MPhil)

 The Master of Philosophy (MPhil) is a one-year full-time or two-year part-time research degree that combines a research project with some coursework.
-It is generally taken by people who already have a research project in mind - with a defined topic, study population and research method - and are looking to provide an academic context for their project.
+It is generally taken by people who already have a research project in mind - with a defined topic, study population and research method - and are looking to provide an academic context for their project and gain research skills and experience.

 Applications for the MPhil course are accepted on the basis of your previous qualifications and experience, plus the nature and scope of your intended research project and its relevance to public health.